 - Both the teacher and principal can be contacted through e-mail or a phone call.
-E-mail is located on the Western School Website in the Staff Directory.
+E-mail is located on the Western School Website.
 Emails and phone calls will be returned within 24 hours.

 Many children at Western School have severe food allergies.
 Currently, we have students allergic to all nuts and nut products.
 Nut allergies can be so sensitive that even touching the allergens will bring on a severe reaction.

 Our plan to keep the children at Western with nut allergies safe in school includes a “nut-safe classroom and school."
 We ask that you not send in snacks containing nuts or peanut butter.
 For the safety of our children, all holidays are celebrated without food.

 Encouraging the practice of good hand washing in school is a priority.
 If your child eats nut products before coming to school, please make sure he/she washes their hands as peanut butter leaves a residue on hands that can be transferred to items shared by other students.

 Suggested list/substitutes for peanut butter: Soy or sunflower butter, cheese and crackers, cream cheese and jelly sandwiches, tortilla rolls.

 Under Connecticut law, each school is required to conduct certain safety drills in school each year.
 We will educate students about these codes and review them on a regular basis.
 We do not want to alarm children, only prepare them to act safely in all instances and will use discretion and tactfulness at all times.
 Parents who have questions or concerns about the drills may contact the principal or Director of Security.

 8:40 – Students arrive and go to classrooms